-- One major reason why brainstorming is useful is that it helps to free us from 'functional fixedness'.
-We have a fixed idea, for example, that a thing has only one function and that is what it is there for. - Ideas rarely arrive in this world fully-formed and giftwrapped.
-With a little practice you can learn to build on ideas, to take the germs of success in someone else's half-baked idea and to develop it towards fruition - Guidelines - Don't criticise contributions. - The more unusual the idea, the better - Strive for quantity - Listen to the ideas of others and see if you can build on them - Allow others to build on your ideas for the common good. - Ideas should not be elaborated or defended, just quickly stated and recorded.
-Daniel Valentine © 2013,
+One major reason why brainstorming is useful is ithrælps to free us from Ffunctional fixedness We have a fixed idea, for example, that a thing has only one function and ishwhat it is there for.
+Ideas rarely arrive in this world fully-formed agidfwrapped.
+With a little practice you can learn to build oreads, to take the germs of success in someone assealf-baked idea and to develop it towards fruition Guidelines Don5t criticise contributions.
+The more unusual the idea, the better Strive for quantity Listen to the ideas of others and see if you called but them Allow others to build on your ideas for the commond.

+Ideas should not be elaborated or defended, justigustated and recorded.